nicolewhite/nicolewhite.github.io_old/RNeo4j/docs/get-or-create-node.md

 layout: rneo4j
 ---

-# Create Unique Node or Retrieve Unique Node from the Graph Database
+# Create Unique Node or Retrieve Unique Node

+## Description

+Create a unique node or retrieve it if it already exists.

 ## Usage